Hassan Ghul: Release and death

 In 2006, two and a half years after his capture, Ghul was transferred to a secret Pakistani prison system, where he was held alongside British suspect Rangzieb Ahmed.
 The two spoke to each other, and Ghul told him that he was held at a secret CIA location for two and a half years and had also passed through Morocco.
 He was again transferred to an unknown location in January 2007.
 Ghul was released by the Pakistanis in 2007.
 He was thought to have rejoined militants and returned to the battlefield.
 For some time his whereabouts were unknown, but Ghul was eventually killed by a US drone strike on October 1, 2012.
-The National Security Agency deployed an arsenal of cyber-espionage tools, secretly seizing control of laptops, siphoning audio files and other messages, and tracking radio transmissions to find Ghul.
+The National Security Agency (NSA) deployed an arsenal of cyber-espionage tools, secretly seizing control of laptops, siphoning audio files and other messages, and tracking radio transmissions to find Ghul.
 After intercepting an e-mail from Ghul's wife, the NSA was able to locate Ghul and handed over the information to the Central Intelligence Agency which employed a drone to kill Ghul.